Gauge Invariant Propagators and States in Quantum Electrodynamics: Flat spacetime evolution in a causal diamond

-One fixes this by specifying ``half'' of the field data in some chosen way \cite{colby}.
-We will assume throughout that it is only the positive frequency parts of the field which are specified: a choice which gives this amplitude an interpretation in terms of states in the Bargmann representation, ie. coherent states.
+We fix this by specifying ``half'' of the field data in some chosen way \cite{colby}.
+We will assume throughout that it is only the positive frequency parts of the field which are specified, ie., we interpret the amplitude in terms of coherent states in the Bargmann representation.
 In the following discussion we will avoid making this explicit, so as not to clutter the notation.